-The New York State Education Department’s Office of Education Policy is seeking candidates for multiple Instructor (Special Education Teacher with a Secondary Content Certificate) positions at the New York State School for the Deaf.
+The New York State Education Department’s (NYSED) Office of Education Policy is seeking candidates for an Instructor (Special Education Teacher with a Secondary Content Certificate) position at the New York State School for the Deaf.
 Duties of this position will include, but not be limited to, the following:

 - Instruct students in an academic subject area;

 - Prepare daily lesson plans, learning units and instructional materials based on curriculum standards, course outlines and associated assessments developed by the State Education Department;